 Delve was designed around a frustration familiar to most communications leaders: platforms that deliver everything except the insight you actually need to act on.

 The platform prioritizes contextualized sentiment analysis that goes beyond positive/negative scoring.
+For a deeper breakdown of how sentiment analysis works in PR, see Choosing the Best Sentiment Analysis Tool for PR Success.
 Customizable on-demand reporting means teams get decision-grade intelligence on their timeline, not the platform's.
 Where legacy tools often bury signal in volume, Delve emphasizes narrative context and actionable intelligence.
 It's monitoring built for teams who collaborate in real time and need platforms that support how they actually work.
+Many teams also connect Delve to LLMs such as ChatGPT and Claude, so they can query live coverage directly and get instant, context-aware answers.

 For large, distributed organizations requiring comprehensive oversight across regions and languages, Meltwater remains a strong choice.
 The platform consolidates vast data volumes into enterprise-ready dashboards, combining broad source coverage with AI-driven analytics.